appit-online/ionic-insta-api-wrapper/README.md

 - 🔗 `InstaService.fetchContentByUrl` – Fetch content from a post URL
 - ✂️ `InstaService.fetchContentByShortCode` – Fetch content using Instagram shortcode
 - 🆔 `InstaService.fetchContentByMediaId` – Fetch content by media ID
+- - ➕ `InstaService.follow` – Follow a user by username or user ID
+- ❤️ `InstaService.like` – Like a post by media ID
 ---

 **Table of contents:**